Dhatri-tatavarthi36/SA-Capstone/README.md

 ## 📖 Overview

 This project addresses the inefficiencies caused by static pricing in urban parking lots.
-We developed a dynamic, real-time pricing engine that updates parking fees based on demand, queue length, traffic conditions, special events, and competitor pricing.
+We developed a dynamic, real-time pricing engine that updates parking fees based on demand, queue length, traffic conditions, and special events.
 The solution uses real-time data streaming and logic-based modeling to improve parking lot utilization.

 ---